Dev

 Use Cases

-- •Seeding Apollo Client unit tests with realistic mutation fixtures
+- •Seeding Apollo Client unit tests with realistic create and update mutation fixtures

-- •Populating GraphQL Playground with working demo operations for onboarding
+- •Populating GraphQL Playground with working demo operations during team onboarding

-- •Generating auth mutations like login and signup for security testing
+- •Generating auth mutations like login and signup for MockedProvider security test cases

-- •Building tutorial code samples without manually writing GraphQL boilerplate
+- •Creating tutorial code samples for a Substack or course without writing GraphQL boilerplate

 Tips